pambros/HMM-3D-Catheter-Tip-Tracking/README.md

 Tested on Windows 10 64bits with Microsoft Visual C++ 12.00 2013 update 5 express version.
 It should work on Linux and with other compilers as well.

-Note: Multithreading and AVX instructions are now only implemented for MSVC.
+Note that the multithreading and AVX instructions are only implemented for MSVC for now.

 To build the code you need:

 - [CMake][cmake] to build the project